chankim206/offline-challenge/README.md

 # Front End Coding Challenge

+Open [https://evening-castle-99031.herokuapp.com/](https://evening-castle-99031.herokuapp.com/) to view it in the browser

 Did the Car Dealership Challenge creating a WebUI using NodeJS and ReactJS as the technology to run it.
 Made the color as a seperate option entirely rather than including in the "or" option such as the car options as you will see.
 Did the optional slider as a threshold.